Ludwinic1/fdic_bank_data_warehouse/README.md

 # fdic_bank_data_warehouse
 Data Engineering project that builds a star schema data warehouse from scratch.

-Python script builds a star schema data warehouse from scratch and completes the following:
+Python script builds the star schema data warehouse from scratch and completes the following:
-- Extracts data from several CSV files containing 5 years of FDIC public banking data (**CSV files located in data folder**) from thousands of banks across the country.
+- Extracts data from several CSV files containing 5 years of FDIC public banking data (**CSV files located in the data folder**) from thousands of banks across the country.
 - Combines and cleans the files including reducing the memory footprint significantly.
 - Creates all of the dimension tables and the fact table in order to form an OLAP star schema structure.
 - Loads the newly created tables into SQL Server (**creates the tables in SQL Server as well**) using the SQL Alchemy module.